Raicuparta/ow-mod-template/README.md

 ## Troubleshooting

 A NuGet package called `OuterWildsGameLibs` is used to get references to the game code.
 If a game update has been released and this nuget hasn't been updated yet, you might need to reference the game libraries manually.
+[More information on the ow-game-libs repo](https://github.com/Raicuparta/ow-game-libs).

 If you open `ModTemplate/ModTemplate.csproj`, you'll find references to `$(OwmlDir)` and `$(ModUniqueName)`.
 The value of these variables is read from `ModTemplate/ModTemplate.csproj.user`.